Anti-gender movement: Poland

 A 2020 survey of a representative sample of 1,000 Poles found that 30% believed in the existence of a gender conspiracy, "defined as a secret plan to destroy Christian tradition partly by taking control over public media".
-The survey found that belief in the gender conspiracy did not correlate with religiosity; it was strongly associated with the belief that the Catholic Church should occupy a privileged position in society and rejection of LGBT people as neighbors.
+The survey found that belief in the gender conspiracy did not correlate with religiosity; it was strongly associated with the belief that the Catholic Church should occupy a privileged position in society and rejection of LGBTQ people as neighbors.
 Marta Rawłuszko suggests that Polish people may be prone to finding conspiracies because of the actual plots during communist rule.

-In June 2020, Polish president Andrzej Duda of PiS drew attention when he called LGBT an "ideology" and a form of "neo-Bolshevism", ahead of the 2020 Polish presidential election.
+In June 2020, Polish president Andrzej Duda of Law and Justice drew attention when he called LGBTQ an "ideology" and a form of "neo-Bolshevism", ahead of the 2020 Polish presidential election.